mkarampatsis/md2json/input/Ex1.md

+# Author:Christos Hadjichristofis:christoshadjichristofi@hotmail.com

 # Exercise 1:Python

 ## Chapter
-IF-ELIF-ELSE
-## Subchapter
-Syntax of the if statemen
+chapter1,chapter2

-## Introduction
+## Chapter Introduction

 A conditional statement (also called an if-then statement) is **a statement with a hypothesis followed by a conclusion**.
 The hypothesis is the first part of the statement, the "if" clause.
 The conclusion is the second part of the statement, the "then" clause.
 The conclusion is the result of the hypothesis.
 So `if-else` statement is used for conditional decision-making.